Hans Kurath: Methodology

 Kurath's chief research interest was historical linguistics and his primary goal was to use the Linguistic Atlas to reconstruct the evolution of American English from the relatively "pure" forms of English brought to the United States by the early settlers to the regional dialects that existed in the contemporary United States.
 Kurath was convinced that language held a living record of events like the growth of trade and transport systems, urbanization, and population movements.
 By plotting regional differences in vocabulary and pronunciation on maps, Kurath and other researchers assembled what they hoped was a visual record of the social processes that had transformed American English over the past 200 years.

 Each regional operation used similar techniques: a small team of linguists fanned out across the region interviewing at least two people in every county.
+For the Linguistic Atlas of New England, 416 informants were interviewed in 213 communities across the New England states from 1931 to 1933.
+The Linguistic Atlas of the Middle and South Atlantic States covered 1,162 records from the St. Lawrence Valley to northeastern Florida.

 Kurath gave the researchers explicit instructions about the types of informants who were considered appropriate for the project.
-In every town or city selected for the project, at least two people would be chosen, one had to be "old-fashioned and unschooled," Kurath suggested a farmer or a farmer's wife, and the other should be "a member of the middle class who has had the benefit of a grade-school or high-school education" (Kurath 1949: v).
+In every town or city selected for the project, at least two people would be chosen, one had to be "old-fashioned and unschooled," Kurath suggested a farmer or a farmer's wife, and the other should be "a member of the middle class who has had the benefit of a grade-school or high-school education".
 The communities themselves were also carefully screened.
 Kurath placed a priority on towns that were early American settlements or could be directly linked to them through historical records.

+Responses to the questionnaires, which contained over 700 items covering vocabulary, grammar, and pronunciation, were recorded in phonetic transcription using the International Phonetic Alphabet.